What is Airtable & How Does It Work? (+ Use Cases)

 bases in airtable

-Bases are collections of tables that can be utilized for a specific purpose.
-Airtable offers a range of pre-existing templates, such as Content Calendar, Project Tracker, and Event Planning, which can be employed to quickly set up a base.
+Bases are the foundational structure, representing collections of interconnected tables that are utilized for a specific, focused purpose (e.g., a "Marketing Campaign Tracker" or "Client CRM").
+Airtable generously offers a range of high-quality, pre-existing templates, such as Content Calendar, Project Tracker, and Event Planning, which can be instantly employed to quickly set up a fully functional base.

-Furthermore, bases can be customized and built entirely from scratch.
-Bases can be thought of as a digital equivalent of a folder on a computer containing an Excel file.
+Furthermore, bases are highly flexible and can be fully customized or built entirely from scratch to suit unique business needs.
+Bases can be conceptually thought of as the digital equivalent of a dedicated folder on a computer containing one or more related Excel files.

 Tables: